 Meals Charging Policy: Students will be allowed to charge up to but not to exceed \$10.00 for Paid status and \$5.00 for Reduced status at any one time.
 Ala carte purchases will not be allowed once a student has a negative balance.

-Please feel free to contact Food Service for questions related to food service.
-Contact the Business Office at 913-294-8000 for questions related to online payment.
+Please feel free to contact Elaine Harris, Food Service Director at 913-294-8005 for questions related to food service.
+Contact the Business Office at 913-294-8000 for questions related to on-line payment.

 RECESS